hmito/esj73web/about_en.md

 ## Wi-Fi connectivity

 Free Wi-Fi is available at both venues.
+Please note that the quality or availability of the wireless network on the day of the event is not guaranteed.

 - **Yoshida-South Campus, Kyoto University:** [eduroam](https://www.eduroam.jp/en) is generally available throughout the venue.
 Participants with an eduroam account may use this service.
 - **Kyoto International Conference Center (ICC Kyoto):** Free Public Wi-Fi \([ICCK_Public_WiFi](https://www.icckyoto.or.jp/en/facility-2/free-wifi/)\) is available throughout the venue.
 Please note that each connection session is limited to 60 minutes.

-*Note that this information is provided for reference regarding venue facilities only.
-The conference organizers cannot guarantee the quality or availability of the wireless network at the venues and will not provide any support for Wi-Fi connectivity.
-We kindly ask for your understanding that inquiries regarding Wi-Fi cannot be accommodated.*
+*This information is provided for reference regarding venue facilities only.
+The conference organizers cannot accommodate any requests or inquiries regarding Wi-Fi connectivity.*

 ## Support for Participants